Artysparty/JS_DOM/README.md

-# Работа с DOM в Javascript.
+# Working with DOM in Javascript.